msschwartz21/deltascope/docs/source/API.rst

 	:param str filepath: Complete filepath to image
 	:param str key: Name of the channel

-.. py:method:: embryo.process_channels(threshold,scale,deg,primary_key,comp_order,fit_dim,flip_dim)
+.. py:method:: embryo.process_channels(mthresh,gthresh,radius,scale,deg,primary_key,comp_order,fit_dim)

 	Process all channels through the production of the :py:attr:`brain.df_align` dataframe

+	:param float mthresh: Value between 0 and 1 to use as a cutoff for minimum pixel value for median data
-	:param float threshold: Value between 0 and 1 to use as a cutoff for minimum pixel value
+	:param float gthresh: Value between 0 and 1 to use as a cutoff for minimum pixel value for general data
+	:param int radius: Size of the neighborhood area to examine with median filter
 	:param array scale: Array with three values representing the constant by which to multiply x,y,z respectively
 	:param int deg: Degree of the function that should be fit to the model
 	:param str primary_key: Key for the primary structural channel which PCA and the model should be fit too
 	:param array comp_order: Array specifies the assignment of components to x,y,z.
 Form [x component index, y component index, z component index], e.g. [0,2,1]
 	:param array fit_dim: Array of length two containing two strings describing the first and second axis for fitting the model, e.g. ['x','z']
-	:param str flip_dim: String specifying the dimension in which to flip the data if necessary, e.g. 'z'

 .. py:method:: embryo.save_projections(subset)